peterthorpe5/Methods_M.cerasi_R.padi_genome_assembly/README.md

 Genome assembly
 ===============
+The raw genomic reads for M. cerasi and R. padi are available at study accession: PRJEB24287 and PRJEB24204, respectively

 1) First pass assemblies were generated using CLC.
 An interative process of contaminant read removal was performed, as can be seen in the following shell script.
 8 rounds were performed for M. cerasi and 5 were performed for R. padi.
 However, at the time of assembly Blobtools was in its infancy and this version was used: https://github.com/DRL/blobtools-light .